HEPTACOM/heptaconnect-docs/docs/adr/2021-06-17-flow-component-short-notation.md

 ## Decision

-* Allow declaration of flow components in callback registration way.
+* Allow declaration of flow components in a callback registration way.

 ## Consequences